 In addition, protocol instances maintain the following six indicators that are not maintained as state variables but, instead, indicate the cause of certain behavior.

+BadID—The password identifier in an SAE Commit message is unknown or wrong.

 BadGrp —The group specified in an SAE Commit message is not supported.

 DiffGrp —The group specified in an SAE Commit message is supported but differs from the one offered.